10 Cash Back Credit Card Traps You Need to Know About

 For my own finances, I’ve been a fan of credit cards with cash back programs.
-Some financial experts advise avoiding best credit card deals completely, even those cards that offer rewards like cash back or offer on best gas credit cards and small business credit cards.
-I’ve never been a fan of this approach — again, for my own finances — because I see a credit cards as just another tool for personal finance.
-A hammer is inherently neither good nor evil; it’s a tool that someone can use to fix a roof or to send another person to the hospital.
+Some financial experts advise avoiding credit cards completely, even those cards that offer rewards like cash back.
+I’ve never been a fan of this approach — again, for my own finances — because I see credit cards as just another tool for personal finance.
+In and of themselves, they’re neither good nor bad.
+You can use them to improve your credit score and finances.
+Or you can make bad decisions and ruin your finances with them.

 1. Credit card users spend more